Trust Accounting

 Final Notes

-It is critical for property managers to be aware of trust accounts and do their own internal audits.
-It is very important to make sure to stay in compliance, have your records in good order so if you happen to be audited you will be ready.
-The right property management software can be an extremely helpful tool to help you stay organized and compliant.
+Property managers must be aware of trust accounts and do their internal audits.
+It is very important to ensure that you stay in compliance and have your records in good order, so that if you happen to be audited, you will be ready.
+The right property management software can be an invaluable tool to help you stay organized and compliant.

-Important Note: This article is intended to provide an overview of general practices for managing trust accounts and should not be taken as legal nor financial advice.
+Important Note: This article provides an overview of general practices for managing trust accounts and should not be considered legal or financial advice.